Skip to main content

 See Smart Tracing for details.

-Step 5: Connect to Cloud (Optional)
+Optional: Connect to Cloud

 Upload your scan results to the Skylos Cloud dashboard for history tracking, team collaboration, and trend visualization.